S1lverbak/die-class/README.md

 # The second Git lab
 ## First team member: Daniyar Baktybek
 ## Second team member: John Titor
-### Die Project: simulates the rolling of a die with a specified number of sides.
+This repository is an example of a C++ project.